fshchudlo/merge-it-hot/README.md

 ### Running e2e-tests with an app

-- e2e tests will require real Slack and Bitbucket/GitHub connections.
+- e2e tests will require real Slack and GitHub connections.
 Please refer to [Running app](#running-app) section above.
 - e2e-tests are implemented with [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-cli.html).
 Thus, it should be installed.